elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 ### Magento Developer Account:

-In order to download Magento, an account it is required to have an account on Magento.
+In order to download Magento, an Magento account is required.
 If you do not have one already, you can create it at: https://account.magento.com/customer/account/create/

 Once your account is created AND VALIDATED (check your mail inbox to get the validation link), you should be able to access your credentials management page at the following address: https://marketplace.magento.com/customer/accessKeys/